 Disclosure: This article contains affiliate links.
 As an Amazon associate I earn from qualifying purchases.
 You can read my full policy here.

 Plus, we often forget that there is life after weaning, and it is good!
 You can still enjoy your little one and have a close relationship even after breastfeeding is over.

-So let’s talk how to wean your breastfeeding toddler.
+So let’s talk how to wean your toddler.

 Reasons for toddler weaning

-Before we discuss how to wean your toddler, let’s talk about why you want to wean.
+Before we discuss how to gently wean your toddler, let’s talk about why you want to wean.